squid-cache/squid-cache.github.io/ConfigExamples.rst

 This is a collection of example Squid Configurations intended to demonstrate the flexibility of Squid.

-## The warning below is Include'd in the template ConfigExampleTemplate and possibly in some other pages.
+## The warning below is Included in the template ConfigExampleTemplate and possibly in some other pages.
 Please, do not remove the enclosing comments.
 ## warning begin
 '''Warning''': Any example presented here is provided "as-is" with no support or guarantee of suitability.
 If you have any further questions about these examples please email the squid-users mailing list.
 ## warning end